 Geometry, Side View

-The height of the observer on the vessel is referenced to sea level (at vessel).
-All other heights are referenced to mean high water (MHW) or mean sea level (MSL), when the mean tidal range is small or zero (MTR<0.3 m).
+The height of the observer on the vessel is referenced to sea level (at vessel’s location?).
+All other heights are referenced to mean high water (MHW), or mean sea level (MSL), when the mean tidal range is small or zero (MTR<0.3 m).